daghanacay/file-upload-lambda-s3-incognito/README.md

 }
 ```

-# Steps to getting to 3rd step
+# Steps to getting to 4th step

-This aprt is covered in the instructions.docx
+This part is covered in the instructions.docx